Azure-Samples/virtual-network-integration-recipes/src/az-synapse/deploy/terraform/README.md

 ## Deployment Instructions

-### Manual Deployment

 The following is an additional pre-requisite to use this recipe:

 - [Terraform](https://www.terraform.io/downloads.html)

+### Manual Deployment

 1. The [terraform.tfvars.sample](./terraform.tfvars.sample) file contains the necessary variables to apply the terraform configuration.
 Rename the file to **terraform.tfvars** and update the file with appropriate values.
 Descriptions for each variable can be found in the [variables.tf](./variables.tf) file.
+By default, it assumes that the recipe is deployed as standalone i.e., it's not integrated with existing operational hub (`**integrate_with_hub**` set to `false`).
+If you have an existing operational hub, you can set this variable to `true` and provide details of corresponding variables.
 1. Initialize terraform - `terraform init`
 1. Optionally, verify what terraform will deploy - `terraform plan`
 1. Deploy the configuration - `terraform apply`